mikolasan/mikolasan.github.io/src/markdown/science/how-to-run-dalle-locally.md

 https://twitter.com/mikolasan/status/1536575253312221185

 I want to create AI-generated cover pictures for my articles.
-I want to try DALL-E for this purpose, but mini online version is so popular that it even cannot handle all requests.
+I want to try [DALL-E Mini](https://github.com/borisdayma/dalle-mini) for this purpose, but [the online version](https://www.craiyon.com/) is so popular that it even cannot handle all requests.

 ![Too much trafic please try again](./crazy-data-scientist-diary-day-3.png)

-Thus I'm installing a local version onto my laptop.
+Thus I'm installing a [local version](https://github.com/saharmor/dalle-playground) on my laptop.

 So the first step is to install the correct tools.
 I'm going with